-- (1) The following are the Directors standing for re-appointment or re-election at the Nineteenth Annual General Meeting:- - (a) Re-appointment of Mr. Yeo Jon Tian @ Eeyo Jon Thiam as a Director pursuant to Section 129(6) of the Companies Act, 1965. - (b) Re-election of the following Directors pursuant to Article 77 of the Articles of Association of the Company - - (i) Mr. Gooi Seong Lim - (ii) Mr. Gooi Seong Chneh
+- The following are the Directors standing for re-appointment or re-election at the Twentieth Annual General Meeting:- - (a) Re-appointment of Mr. Yeo Jon Tian @ Eeyo Jon Thiam as a Director pursuant to Section 129(6) of the Companies Act, 1965. - (b) Re-election of the following Directors pursuant to Article 77 of the Articles of Association of the Company - - (i) Mr. Gooi Seong Heen - (ii) Mr. Gan Kim Guan

-The profiles of the Directors standing for re-appointment or re-election as mentioned in paragraph above at the Nineteenth Annual General Meeting are set out on pages 16, 17 and 19 of this Annual Report.
+The profiles of the Directors standing for re-appointment or re-election as mentioned in paragraph 1 above at the Twentieth Annual General Meeting are set out in pages 19 to 21 of this Annual Report.

-(2) The statement relating to the general mandate for authority to issue shares is set out in the Notes to the Notice of the Nineteenth Annual General Meeting on pages 6 to 7 of this Annual Report.
+(2) The statement relating to the general mandate for authority to issue shares is set out in the Notes to the Notice of the Twentieth Annual General Meeting on page 7 of this Annual Report.